-C25 facilities that are adjacent to sensitive rece ng must be erected around all construction ancillary vers for the duration of site establishment and relevant council(s), and affected residents, business Applicable Applicable Not Applicable Applicable C26 Boundary fencing required under Condition quality impacts on adjacent sensitive receives C25 of this approval must minimise visual, noise and air vers.
-Applicable Applicable Not Applicable Applicable D1 An Operational Environmental Management Plan (OEMP) must be prepared in accordance with the Guideline for the Preparation of Environmental Management Plans (DIPNR, 2004) to detail how the performance outcomes, commitments and mitigation measures made and identified in the documents listed in Condition A1will be implemented and achieved during operation.
-This condition (Condition D1) does not apply if Condition D2 of this approval applies.
-Applicable Not Applicable Not Applicable D2 (EMS) or equivalent as agreed with the Se the Secretary, that through the EMS: a) the performance outcomes, condocuments listed in Condition A achieved; b) issues identified through ongoing c) procedures are in place for rectify e Proponent has an Environmental Management System cretary, and can demonstrate, to the written satisfaction of mmitments and mitigation measures, detailed in the 1, and specified relevant terms of this approval, can be risk analysis can be managed; and any non-compliance with this approval identified during agement or any other time during operation.
-Applicable Applicable Not Applicable Not Applicable D3 Where an OEMP is required, the Proponer OEMP: Required OEMP Sub-plan (a) Groundwater management Relevant authority(s) to be consulted for each OEMP Sub-plan DPI Water and Sydney Water Applicable Applicable Not Applicable Not Applicable D4 · the information set out in Condition D2 (a), (b) and (c). n consultation with relevant authorities as identified in Applicable Applicable Not Applicable Not Applicable
+C25 facilities construc that are adjacent to sensitive recei ng must be erected around all construction ancillary vers for the duration of site establishment and relevant council(s), and affected residents, business Applicable Applicable Not Applicable Applicable C26 ry fencing required under Condition mpacts on adjacent sensitive received C25 of this approval must minimise visual, noise and air vers.
+Applicable Applicable Not Applicable Applicable D1 Guidelin performa docume e for the Preparation of Environme ance outcomes, commitments and It Plan (OEMP) must be prepared in accordance with the ntal Management Plans (DIPNR, 2004) to detail how the mitigation measures made and identified in the plemented and achieved during operation.
+This condition D2 of this approval applies.
+Applicable Applicable Not Applicable Not Applicable D2 (EMS) o the Secr or equivalent as agreed with the Sec retary, that through the EMS: the performance outcomes, co documents listed in Condition A achieved; issues identified through ongoing procedures are in place for rectify e Proponent has an Environmental Management System cretary, and can demonstrate, to the written satisfaction of mmitments and mitigation measures, detailed in the 1, and specified relevant terms of this approval, can be risk analysis can be managed; and ng any non-compliance with this approval identified during agement or any other time during operation.
+Applicable Applicable Not Applicable Not Applicable D3 Where a OEMP: an OEMP is required, the Proponer t must include the following OEMP Sub-plans in the Relevant authority(s) to be consulted for each Applicable Applicable Not Applicable Not Applicable (a) Groundwater management OEMP Sub-plan DPI Water and Sydney Water D4 MP Sub-plans must be developed i the information set out in Condition D2 (a), (b) and (c). n consultation with relevant authorities as identified in Applicable Applicable Not Applicable Not Applicable